wujixiu/helmet-detection/README.md

 * SSD + VGG16 (original implemention, high accuracy but low efficiency)
 * SSD + [Pelee](https://github.com/Robert-JunWang/Pelee) (for more detail, see the ICLR2018 workshop [paper](https://arxiv.org/pdf/1804.06882.pdf))

-**note: For some reasons, this project only provides the model for testing, and in the future we will release the training data.**
+**Note: For some reasons, this project only provides the model for testing, and in the future we will release the training data.**

 ## Preparation
 1.Install SSD (https://github.com/weiliu89/caffe/tree/ssd) following the instructions there.